-Images below: Two renderings of plans for the Hirshhorn's lobby by Artist: Hiroshi Sugimoto; Architect: NMRL/Tomoyuki Sakakida.
+Images below: Two renderings of the Hirshhorn's lobby designed by artist Hiroshi Sugimoto.

 The Hirshhorn Museum & Sculpture Garden is exhibiting Brand New: Art and Commodity in the 1980s, thru May 13.
 Artwork emerged as a product and the artist, as a brand, in the 1980s.
 More than 150 works from 66 of the most influential artists of the decade reveal “the ways art infiltrated the worlds of advertising and business, launching a revolution that has come to define contemporary art today.”The exhibition features rarely-seen paintings, sculpture and installations from the biggest names in art today, alongside their lesser-known counterparts.
 The show also features key multimedia installations that have been recreated for the first time since the '80s.
 The exhibition was curated by Gianni Jetzer, Curator-At-Large.